vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 *   The system processes one PDF file per API request; concurrent requests result in parallel, independent processing instances (each creating its own temporary file).
 *   The AGNO framework (compatible with `agno.workflow.Workflow`, `agno.agent.Agent`) is the primary tool for AI agent definition and workflow orchestration.
 *   All input PDFs contain selectable text.
-*   Azure OpenAI Service access is configured and available.
+*   Azure OpenAI Service access for the chat model is configured and available.
+*   The embedding model is loaded from a local path.
 *   Field lists, groupings, RAG queries, and validation rules are managed via externalized configuration.

 ---